Applications of Barcodes in Maintenance Management

 CMMS's buying and receiving functions may benefit from the use of barcodes.
 Employees scan a barcode on a physical PO form to search for the purchase order data when new inventory items are delivered and need to be received.
 Incoming purchase order goods are then tracked by personnel, who make adjustments to the status and quantity as needed.
 Even when a lot of things come in at once, barcodes make this process much faster and easier.

 A CMMS may be used to match barcode labels on arriving products to inventory data by tracking vendor item numbers.
-Barcode labels may then be generated for tracking and stocking purposes according to the organization's internal numbering system.
+Barcode labels may then be generated for tracking and stocking purposes according to the organisation's internal numbering system.

 Barcoded Documents